Can I get training materials for specimen collection?

 We have had staffing changes.
 What do we do?

-Contact our Dominion Diagnostics Client Services Call Center.
-You can reach a representative by phone at 1-800-511-8427, by email at email@example.com, or via Dominion Connect/Select feedback options.
+Contact Dominion Diagnostics Client Services.
+You can reach a representative by phone at 1-800-511-8427, or via Dominion Connect/Select feedback options.
 We will update your Account Information in our customer database and make any necessary changes to ensure all of your services and support remain intact.
-If you need additional inservice training to educate your new staff, our Call Center Representatives will also work with the Regional Sales Executive and/or Regional Account Manager in your area to coordinate the training.
+If you need additional inservice training to educate your new staff, our representatives will also work with the Regional Sales Executive and/or Regional Account Manager in your area to coordinate the training.